From September 19 to December 31

 During the 19th century the Royal Tennis Court played a variety of different roles.
 It served as a theatre storeroom, a workshop and storage space, and a studio for the painters Antoine-Jean Gros and then Horace Vernet.
 It was listed as a national monument in 1848, then became a games room again under the Second Empire.
 Approaching the centenary of the oath, under the Third Republic, architect Edmond Guillaume was invited to restore it and convert it into a museum of the French Revolution.
 The architect used original engravings to reconstitute the spirit of the room, which had been modified and had deteriorated over the course of the century.
 The museum housed the statue of Bailly, busts of the most important signatories of the oath, and a monumental canvas by Luc-Olivier Merson, based on Jacques-Louis David's preparatory drawing.
 The museum was inaugurated on 20 June 1883 in the presence of Jules Ferry.

 After the celebration of the centenary of the oath in 1889, the room was again forgotten and quickly deteriorated despite regular maintenance.
 Just before World War II there was even a plan to convert it into a table tennis room for Senate administrators at the Palace.
 In 1989 the bicentenary of the French Revolution constituted another opportunity to restore the room.

-The Royal Tennis Court is currently managed by the Palace of Versailles and is open to the public from Tuesday to Sundays from 2 PM to 5:45 PM.
+The Royal Tennis Court is open to the public all year round, with the exception of December 25, every afternoon from Tuesday to Sunday from 2 p.m. to 6 p.m.